If you are a military affiliated student planning to use your VA education benefits at MiraCosta College, you will

-4. Submit the Military Priority Enrollment Request Form (veterans and active duty only) to Admissions & Records.
+Step 4 - Submit the Military Priority Enrollment Request Form to Admissions & Records

-- A DD-214 or military ID will need to be submitted via email to Admissions & Records (email@example.com) along with the Military Priority Enrollment Request Form.
+- For veterans and active duty only, a DD-214 or military ID will need to be submitted via email to Admissions & Records (email@example.com) along with the Military Priority Enrollment Request Form.

 Step 5 - Complete Matriculation

-- To be eligible for priority registration (active duty and veterans only), you must complete matriculation.
+- To be eligible for priority registration, you must complete matriculation.
 Spartan Prep can be completed online through your SURF account:

-6. Complete the Free Application for Federal Student Aid (FAFSA).
+Step 6 - Complete the Free Application for Federal Student Aid (FAFSA)

 - Although this is not required, students are encouraged to apply for financial aid in order to supplement education costs that may not be covered by using GI Bill® benefits and/or Tuition Assistance.

-7. Meet with a Veterans Counselor to create an Abbreviated Education Plan*
+Step 7 - Meet with a Veterans Counselor to create an Abbreviated Education Plan *

 - Appointments can be scheduled by visiting the Counseling website and selecting "Connect Live with a Veterans Counseling Specialist or Sign Up for an Express Session."